skyward-er/boardcore/src/shared/utils/Registry/README.md

 |R10 | The FE should be able to control the configuration state via the back-ends (existing, corrupted, non existing)|

 ### Interface methods
-- set:  A setter method is in need to ensure R1.
+- setConfiguration:  A setter method is in need to ensure R1.
 This method should allow insert a value for a specific configuration entry while guarantee the different data types for the values (R3).

-- get:  A getter method is in need to ensure the visibility of the configuration.
+- getConfiguration:  A getter method is in need to ensure the visibility of the configuration.
-    Such method should get a value for a specified configuration entry
+    Such method should get a value for a specified configuration entry and changes the value to passed by reference value parameter.

+- getOrSetDefaultConfiguration: A particular get method which returns the get value and if it is not existing in the configuration set it (if possible!) and returns the default value.

  - arm:  An "arm" method which guarantees no memory allocations and no changes to the configuration are in place until a "disarm" method.
 It is an important functionality to ensure a "safe" memory configuration during flight.